From stuck — to moving forward

 A from-scratch introduction to PPP and PFI for municipal officials: covers the difference between PPP and PFI, the PFI Act framework, the Cabinet Office Action Plan, the full landscape of seven PPP/PFI methods, a recommended evaluation sequence by municipality size and risk tolerance, and five common misconceptions.

-What Is Public Facility Management? — The Next Step Beyond Consolidation [2026 Edition]
+What Is Public Facility Management?
+Challenges, Concepts, and Next Steps

 Optimal PPP/PFI Method Selection by Municipality Size — From Under 50,000 to Designated Cities